 Anyone with the Lyft app can use Minnie Vans within Disney World.
 Download the Lyft app and sign up for an account if you don’t already have one.
 When looking for available rides swipe left until the “More” heading appears.
 This is where you can reserve a Minnie Van.

 Our Minnie Van Review

 I requested a Minnie Van ride one morning from our home resort of Copper Creek Villas at Disney’s Wilderness Lodge.
 I had walked to the bus stop and found that we had just missed a bus for Animal Kingdom.
 Expected arrival time for the next bus was 25 minutes according to the board.

 I figured this was a perfect opportunity to try a Minnie Van.
 I used the Lyft app to request the ride.
 We waited about 10 minutes for our pick up at Wilderness Lodge.
 Our ride from the resort to Animal Kingdom took about 18 minutes.
 The drop off area for Animal Kingdom is in a parking lot at the end of the usual Disney bus area by bus stop 17.
 This drop off spot was a long walk to the entrance of Animal Kingdom, but we still ended up making it into the park at least 20-40 minutes earlier than we would have if taking the complimentary bus system.

-- Expect wait times to be longer in the morning when people are heading to the parks or breakfast reservations and at night around park closing or dinner time.
+Expect wait times to be longer in the morning when people are heading to the parks for breakfast reservations and at night around park closing or dinner time.
 It is not unusual to be unable to hail a Minnie Van at park close because the service is so popular.